abegus/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-Here is a problem I got in a Competitive Programming situation that I solved using a recursive breadth first search function
+Here is a problem I got in a Competitive Programming situation that I solved using a recursive Depth first search function